Shofuso & Utsushi

 The Japanese House Past, Present, & Future

-Two-Time Award Winning Presentation
+Two-Time Award-Winning Presentation

-Presentation at Shofuso
+AAPIDA Presentation at Shofuso

 I began this project as a research paper assigned for Miles Grosbard’s History of Architecture II course at the Community College of Philadelphia in Spring 2024.
 Although it was a simple assignment, I delivered a robust forty pages.